GabrielMacJr/Django_MySql_CRUD_APP/README.md

 # Create a database in MySQL
-Two ways to create a database:
+Two ways to create a database: (For this project the database name will be <b>djangomysqlcrudapp</b>.
 <p>
 1) Create a database using MySQL Workbench